-Eric Cantona (Looking For Eric), Mads Mikkelsen (Charlie Countryman) and Eva Green have been cast to star together in the seemingly oxymoron of a Danish western in The Salvation (2014).
+Eric Cantona (Looking For Eric), Mads Mikkelsen (Charlie Countryman) and Eva Green joined forces to star together in the seemingly oxymoron of a Danish western in The Salvation (2014).
 Directed by Kristian Levring (The King Is Alive, 2000), who also co-wrote the film with fellow Dane, Anders Thomas Jensen, it’s got the hallmark of a classic, hard-bitten, gun firing wild west drama, and if it wasn’t for the fact that Clint Eastwood has had no part in the making of the film you could easily be fooled into thinking he was at the heart of it from the look of the trailer below.

 The plot focuses on the story of Danish settler, Jon (Mikkelsen), who looked to the United States for a new life following a crushing military defeat to Germany.
 The new start is tainted when his family come to join him on his homestead near Black Creek, in the thick of North America’s wild western era of the 1870s, after 7 seven years of toil and they’re killed by an ambush party.
 Tracking the attackers and avenging his family’s death by killing each and every one of the outlaws, he becomes a lone soldier once again.